tedl57/joomla-com_cs_payments/README.md

 Installation and Setup
 ===
 1. On github (https://github.com/tedl57/joomla-com_cs_payments):
-	a.
-Download ZIP to local computer
+ * Download ZIP to local computer

 2. In Joomla 3.x Administrator:
-	a.
-Use Extension Manager to install the ZIP
+ * Use Extension Manager to install the ZIP
-	b.
-Configure the component via Components/CS Payments/Options
+ * Configure the component via Components/CS Payments/Options
-	c.
-Add Donation Funds, Membership Types and Sources
+ * Add Donation Funds, Membership Types and Sources
-	d.
-Use Menu Manager to add links to site side (where you want Join, Renew and Donate links)
+ * Use Menu Manager to add links to site side (where you want Join, Renew and Donate links)
-	e.
-Use Menu Manager to add a Payment Processor link (MAKE SPECIAL PERMISSION SINCE THE LINK IS FOR STAFF ONLY).
+ * Use Menu Manager to add a Payment Processor link (MAKE SPECIAL PERMISSION SINCE THE LINK IS FOR STAFF ONLY).

 Testing
 ===
 1. In Joomla 3.x Site:
-	a.
-Test various scenarios like: Join, Renew and Donate
+ * Test various scenarios like: Join, Renew and Donate
-	b.
-Login as a 'staff member', test Payment Processor
+ * Login as a 'staff member', test Payment Processor